YottaDB/YDBDoc/ProgGuide/isv.rst

 $ESTACK maybe used as a flag to indicate error traps invoked in particular stack levels needed to perform some different action(s). $ESTACK can be most useful in setting up a layered error trapping mechanism.

 .. note::
-   YottaDB/GT.M does not permit $ESTACK to be SET, however $ESTACK can be NEWed.
+   YottaDB does not permit $ESTACK to be SET, however $ESTACK can be NEWed.

 --------------
 $ETRAP
 --------------

-$ET[RAP] contains a string value that YottaDB/GT.M invokes when an error occurs during routine execution.
-When a process is initiated, YottaDB/GT.M assigns $ETRAP the value of the gtm_etrap environment variable, if gtm_etrap is defined, and otherwise the empty string, in which case $ZTRAP="B" controls initial error handling.
+$ET[RAP] contains a string value that YottaDB invokes when an error occurs during routine execution.
+When a process is initiated, YottaDB assigns $ETRAP the value of the gtm_etrap environment variable, if gtm_etrap is defined, and otherwise the empty string, in which case $ZTRAP="B" controls initial error handling.

-The value of this variable is the M[UMPS] code that YottaDB/GT.M executes when it encounters an error.
+The value of this variable is the M[UMPS] code that YottaDB executes when it encounters an error.

 .. parsed-literal::
    SET $ETRAP="QUIT:$ESTACK GOTO LABEL^ROUTINE"

 The value of $ETRAP is changed with the SET command.
 Changing the value of $ETRAP with the SET command initiates a new trap; it does not save the old trap.

 $ETRAP may also appear as an argument to an inclusive NEW command.
-NEW $ETRAP causes YottaDB/GT.M to stack the active condition handler's ($ETRAP) old value.
+NEW $ETRAP causes YottaDB to stack the active condition handler's ($ETRAP) old value.
 NEW leaves the $ETRAP unchanged regardless of the previously active condition handler.
 NEW $ETRAP command puts $ETRAP in control for error handling.

 For more examples of the use of special variable $ETRAP, see the function $STACK().